tanvirr007/CustomROM_build_guide_aosp/README.md

 ## Final Step to Build Rom ##

-The <b>clang</b> will be started to clone in your device After paste this command 👇
+The <b>vendor & kernel</b> will be started to clone in your device After paste this command 👇

 ```bash